When it comes to reheating eggs, it can be tricky to get the right balance.

 How to freeze egg casserole:

-- Cool the egg casserole to room temperature.
+- Cool the egg casserole to room temperature and slice it into portions.

 - Flash freeze the slices by putting them in a single layer on a parchment-paper-lined baking sheet and freezing them uncovered for one hour.

-- Once frozen solid, put the slices in a freezer bag and remove as much of the air as possible (I suck it out with a straw, or you can dunk the open bag in a bowl of water to force the air out).
+- Once frozen solid, put the slices in a freezer bag and remove as much of the air as possible.
 This helps avoid freezer burn.

 - If freezing a whole casserole, wrap the dish in a layer of plastic wrap, then in foil.